 * Students enrolled in the GW Student Health Insurance Plan are exempt from these charges.

 You are directly responsible for any and all charges incurred and payment is expected at the time of the service.
 Additional charges may be incurred for lab work, medical supplies, and medication.
 Please request specific information about costs at the time of your appointment.

-Fees will be charged to your student account.
-Charges may be paid by GWorld Card Debit Dollars, bill to Student Accounts, MasterCard, Visa, or personal check.
+Charges may be paid by GWorld Card Debit Dollars, bill to Student Accounts, MasterCard, or Visa.

 Medical Services does not bill students, parents, or insurance companies, but will provide, upon request, an itemized receipt documenting charges and payments at the time of service to assist students seeking reimbursement from their health insurance.

 You will be charged a fee if you do not cancel your appointment within 24 hours or if you do not show up for your appointment.
 Fees will be charged to your student account.
 Appointments may be cancelled online or by calling 202-994-5300, option 1.